U.S., Canada sign agreement to share data on space debris

 Canada joins Japan, Australia and Italy in participating in these agreements with the United States.

-Scientists estimate there are about 29,000 pieces of man-made space debris larger than 4 inches orbiting Earth at average speeds of 15,500 miles per hour.
+Scientists estimate there are about 29,000 pieces of man-made space debris larger than 4 inches (10 cm) orbiting Earth at average speeds of 15,500 miles per hour (25,000 kph).
 At that speed, even small pieces of debris can damage or destroy spacecraft and satellites.

 Reporting by Eric Beech in Washington; Editing by Leslie Adler